SciML/DiffEqDocs.jl/docs/src/tutorials/sde_example.md

 ### Using Higher Order Methods

 One unique feature of DifferentialEquations.jl is that higher-order methods for stochastic differential equations are included.
-We can compare accuray of the `EM()` method and the higher-order `SRIW1()` method with the analytical solution by passing it to the `SDEProblem`.
+To illustrate it, let us compare the accuray of the `EM()` method and a higher-order method `SRIW1()` with the analytical solution.
 This is a good way to judge the accuracy of a given algorithm, and is also useful to test convergence of new methods being developed.
-Thus, we define the problem object with:
+To setup our problem, we define `u_analytic(u₀, p, t, W)` and pass it to the `SDEFunction` as:

 ```@example sde
 u_analytic(u₀, p, t, W) = u₀ * exp((α - (β^2) / 2) * t + β * W)